VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 Well, I imagine you like to breathe while at your desk, and I also assume that you're using a device that uses electricity to read this, and that device is very likely *not* powered by renewable energy.

+### A Good Environment for Thought

+It's also worth considering what is in your space to keep visually appealing.
+Wires dangling over things, pealing paint, unorganized shelves, etc. are obviously off-putting, but I'd go the step further to say they actively interrupt productivity as they stick out and beg to be fixed.
+It's the standard scenario of not wanting to do homework until the room is clean.
+On the other hand, adding a bit of tactile flair can go a long way.
+It is tough to strike a good balance.
+I personally don't want art or static words (paintings with text, motivational posters etc.) in front of me in my work space as I find that distracting.
+Instead, a bit of sound dampening foam on the wall can go a long way, both for sound in a room and adding visual interest to the wall, and it's pretty cheap too.

+To keep your desk tidy a good start is just getting rid of your monitor's base and using a VESA mount to the wall or back of desk. the flexibility in position and extra available desk space goes a long way, and it's much, much more visually appealing.

+Rather paradoxically, I do see value in motion in the work space too.
+For example, [MIT's reactive table](https://www.youtube.com/watch?v=1fV-B0E9rP4) or those [fancy marble in sand tables](https://www.youtube.com/watch?v=Ztax9lCE-Mk) can add much needed visual motion to prevent a space from becoming stale.
+Hell, even a simple fish tank or plant that adds a bit of change with time make's a huge difference.

+{{< hint warning >}}

+If you do think "huh, I could go for a fish tank", I will warn you most produce a fair amount of noise with running water and motors for the air pump and filtration.
+There are some tanks that avoid both though, so don't immediately rule it out, just do your research.

+{{< /hint >}}

 ## Chapter 2: The Digital

 Alright, now onto the fun stuff, I think I've established that the physical side of how we use a computer is sub optimal, but what about how we actually do the things we do day to day?
 I think, for the most part, these things can be put into a few categories: